stevegrunwell/google-ad-console/README.md

 This plugin adds a simple "Google Ads Console" link to the WordPress admin bar, enabling logged-in users to easily toggle the [Google Publisher Console](https://support.google.com/dfp_sb/answer/181070?hl=en) when troubleshooting ad placements using Google Publisher Tags on your site.

+*Please note that this plugin is in no way affiliated with Google Inc. or its subsidiaries.*

 ## Filters

 If you'd like to customize the "Google Ad Console" admin bar link before it's generated, you can use the `googleadconsole_before_add_node` filter to adjust the arguments ultimately passed to `$wp_admin_bar->add_node()`.